OfficeDev/office-js-docs-pr/docs/design/add-in-design.md

 ##UX design patterns

 To help you create a first-class user experience for your add-in, we provide templates that illustrate common UX design patterns.
-These templates reflect [best practices](add-in-development-best-practices.md) for creating compelling, world-class add-ins.
+These templates reflect [best practices](add-in-development-best-practices.md) for creating compelling, world-class add-ins, and include patterns for first-run experiences, branding elements, and user notifications.
 They use [Office UI Fabric](https://dev.office.com/fabric) components and styles and include elements that naturally extend the Office UI.

 To access the templates, see the [Office Add-in UX Design Patterns](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns) repo.
-The Adobe Illustrator files are also available; you can download them and update them to reflect your own designs.
+The Adobe Illustrator files are also available; you can download and update them to reflect your own designs.
 You can also copy the code files from the [Office Add-in UX design patterns code](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns-Code) repo to your add-in project and customize them as needed.

 ##Recommended layouts and interaction patterns
 We provide recommended layouts for each add-in type, along with **end-to-end** examples to help you put everything together.
 To learn more about how to lay out your add-in, see the following: